Advancing Aspect-Based Sentiment Analysis through Deep Learning Models: Introduction

-Graph convolutional networks (GCNs) \cite{poria2014dependency,zhou2020graph} can decompose sentences into a tree structure composed of entities.
+Graph convolutional networks (GCNs) \cite{zhang2019predicting,zhou2020graph} can decompose sentences into a tree structure composed of entities.
 Such a tree structure constructs a more direct path between aspects and related words.
 Therefore, GCNs resolve the long-distance dependency problem and facilitate the learning of the representation of nodes and their positional relationships \cite{meng2020structure}.
 However, the general GCNs lack the edge information.
-GCNs cannot capture the syntax and semantic relationships due to the lack of edge information resulting in poor performance \cite{chang2023reducing,scaria2023instructabsa}.
-Figure \ref{fig:example} shows examples that illustrate these complex relationships in customer reviews.
-The aspect “service" is associated with “never had", and its sentiment is positive in past reviews.
-However, in a new customer review, its sentiment is not positive.
-The network cannot determine the sentiment by relying on the phrase “never had".

-This study is an extension of our previous work \cite{li2023sentiegcn}, introducing an innovative edge-enhanced graph convolutional network (GCN) named SentiSys, designed to elevate the effectiveness of aspect-based sentiment analysis systems.
+GCNs cannot capture the syntax and semantic relationships due to the lack of edge information resulting in poor performance \cite{chang2023reducing}.
+This study introduces an innovative edge-enhanced graph convolutional network (GCN) named SentiSys, designed to elevate the effectiveness of aspect-based sentiment analysis systems.
 In our approach, we leverage bidirectional long short-term memory (Bi-LSTM) to extract node word embeddings, and Bi-GCN is employed to model word dependencies within a tree structure, thereby enhancing word representations.
 The integration of these components facilitates accurate association of sentiment words with the target aspect, resulting in a notable performance improvement.
-The robustness of the proposed SentiSys model is substantiated through extensive evaluation experiments, confirming its high-performance capabilities.
-The key contributions of this work are encapsulated in three primary aspects, providing a comprehensive enhancement to aspect-based sentiment analysis methodologies.
+The robustness of the proposed SentiSys is substantiated through extensive evaluation, confirming its high-performance capabilities.
+The main contributions are as follows: \begin{itemize} \item {\bf Architecture based on neural networks:} SentiSys integrates Bi-LSTM, a transformer, and an edge-enhanced Bi-GCN, leveraging linguistic syntax to construct a graph.
+This graph serves as the foundation for extracting and representing textual content through a sophisticated GCN.
+This approach highlights the significance of harnessing these advanced technologies to decode sentiment and meaning within text, marking a notable advancement in sentiment analysis. \item {\bf Effective semantic edges:} Using a dependency tree minimizes the gap between aspects and related words while establishing a syntactic pathway within the text.
+SentiSys also considers edge information within syntactic dependency trees, enhancing syntactic connections between associated words and the target aspect. \item {\bf Performance enhancement:} The proposed methodology's efficacy is confirmed through validation on four standard benchmark datasets.
+The empirical findings conclusively illustrate that the SentiSys model surpasses other baseline models across the majority of performance metrics. \end{itemize}